-Note 8 - Concentrations of Credit Risk
+Note 12-Concentrations of Credit Risk

-Financial instruments that subject us to concentration of credit risk consist primarily of unrestricted cash and cash equivalents, restricted cash, accounts receivable, and settlement assets.
+Financial instruments that subject us to concentration of credit risk consist primarily of unrestricted cash and cash equivalents, restricted cash, investment securities, accounts receivable, loans and settlement assets.
 We deposit our unrestricted cash and cash equivalents and our restricted cash with regional and national banking institutions, including certain of our card issuing banks, that we periodically monitor and evaluate for creditworthiness.
+Credit risk for our investment securities is mitigated by the types of investment securities in our portfolio, which must comply with strict investment guidelines that we believe appropriately ensures the preservation of invested capital.
 Credit risk for our accounts receivable is concentrated with card issuing banks and our customers, and this risk is mitigated by the relatively short collection period and our large customer base.
 We do not require or maintain collateral for accounts receivable.
 We maintain reserves for uncollectible overdrawn accounts and uncollectible trade receivables.
+Approximately 92% of our borrowers reside in the state of Utah and approximately 50% in the city of Provo.
+Consequently, we are susceptible to any adverse market or environmental conditions that may impact this specific geographic region.
 Credit risk for our settlement assets is concentrated with our retail distributors, which we periodically monitor.

-Note 9 - Stockholders' Equity
+Note 13-Stockholders' Equity

 In March 2010, our board of directors amended our Certificate of Incorporation to adopt a dual class structure for our common stock.
 The two classes of common stock are Class A common stock and Class B common stock.
-Upon adoption, all our common stock outstanding converted to Class B common stock.
+Upon adoption, all of our common stock outstanding converted to Class B common stock.
 In July 2010, we filed a restated Certificate of Incorporation that increased the number of authorized Class A and Class B common stock from 75,000,000 shares each to 100,000,000 shares each and reduced the number of authorized shares of preferred stock from 25,553,267 to 5,000,000.
+In December 2011, we filed a restated Certificate of Incorporation that authorized 10,085 shares of Series A Convertible Junior Participating Non-Cumulative Perpetual Preferred Stock, or Series A Preferred Stock.